 The fair value of the Collateral is measured on an item level.
 The impairment analysis is also made on an item level.
 Where the fair value for a certain item is significantly below the carrying amount, management analyses whether the lower fair value is considered to be temporary or permanent.
 If it is considered to be permanent, impairment is taken.
-For items of which the fair value is below the carrying amount but management is of the opinion the lower fair value for these Collateral items is a temporary decrease in value rather than a permanent decrease, it is decided to maintain the seritems dated of Collateral at their carrying amount.
+For items of which the fair value is below the carrying amount but management is of the opinion the lower fair value for these Collateral items is a temporary decrease in value rather than a permanent decrease, it is decread to maintain these items of Collateral at their carrying amount.